 Prevention: Good garden hygiene is critical to controlling these pests.
 The most effective way to prevent fruit flies damaging your produce is to use fruit fly or insect proof netting.
 Such netting can be bought from some specialist garden centres and online retailers.
 Insect proof netting can be draped over trees and other crops or supported by a frame.
 Netting needs to be put up after pollination has occurred.

 If you live in an area that is known for fruit fly then look at choosing our early cropping varieties that can be harvested before Christmas when fruit fly numbers are lower.

-Reference: QLD Department of Agriculture, Fisheries & Forestry, Department of Agriculture & Food, Western Australia, Agriculture Victoria, Bugs for Bugs and of course our FST team.
+Reference: QLD Department of Agriculture, Fisheries & Forestry, Department of Agriculture & Food, Western Australia, Agriculture Victoria, Bhutan Entomology, Punjab Agricultural University - Management of Fruit Drop in Citrus, Bugs for Bugs, Biotrap, and the FST team.

 Welcome to Fruit Salad Trees!

 We will send you all the tree care advice you need to grow different fruits on one tree and keep the whole household happy!